Crossing into Morocco – From Ceuta to Melilla

 Further down the road: Al Hoceima, where the Rif Mountains slope dramatically into the sea.

-After nearly 6 long hours on the road, we reached Nador, our final Moroccan stop.
-Dinner was quick and quiet; a small local place overlooking the mountains, plates of grilled meats, and sweet mint Moroccan tea that hit better than any energy drink.
+After 6 long hours of this on the road, we reached Nador, our final Moroccan stop.
+Dinner was quick and quiet; a small local place overlooking the mountains, plates of grilled meats, and sweet mint Moroccan tea.

 The sun dipped behind the hills as families gathered in the nearby park; kids running around, adults sipping tea, and a few of them eyeing us with curious glances.
 What were we doing here?